RodneyShag/Recording/readme.md

   - _barely audible_ - you will instantly hear which elements dominate the mix in volume, and in a good mix every important element should be audible at a very low level.
   - _comfortable listening level_
   - _very loud_ - listen for instruments that might actually "hurt" your ears a little bit while listening.
 If you spot any, lower their volume.
-- __Use a spectrum analyzer__ This visually shows the volume of each frequency, revealing possible frequencies that are too loud or soft.
-  - especially useful for low frequencies if you don't have giant subwoofers.
-  - if any frequencies are lacking, can add EQ or new instruments to fill the gaps.
 - __Macro-mixing approach__ - a non-standard approach.
 Focus on 'macro' before 'micro'.
 Treat groups of similar instruments with EQ, compression, effects, etc., before working on individual tracks
 - __Use Automation__ - to automate means to perform a parameter adjustment that usually varies over time.
 The most common parameter to automate is a track’s volume level, but also includes, panning, mute, equalization, and effect plugin.
 It's done manually, but is then 'automatic' during playback.
+- __Use a spectrum analyzer__ This visually shows the volume of each frequency, revealing possible frequencies that are too loud or soft.
+  - especially useful for low frequencies if you don't have giant subwoofers.
+  - if any frequencies are lacking, can add EQ or new instruments to fill the gaps.

+# Mixing EDM

+- __EDM__ is Electronic Dance Music.
+- __Use a spectrum analyzer on reference EDM songs__ to see visually what your song should _look_ like.
+- __Aggressive EDM has 3 main frequency peaks__ - in aggressive EDM styles (hardstyle, hardcore), there are usually 3 main peaks on a spectrum analyzer, which are about equally loud:
+    - sub-bass frequencies at   40 -    60 Hz
+    - mid      frequencies at  400 -  1000 Hz
+    - high     frequencies at 4000 - 12000 Hz
+- __Mild EDM has 2-3 main frequency peaks__ - in mild EDM styles (trance, house), there's less distinction between the 3 main peaks.
+The mid peak isn't as loud as the sub-bass and high peaks.

 # Mastering